rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 [motivation]: #motivation

 There are some Rust projects that need cross-language unwinding to provide their desired functionality.
-One major example is WASM interpreters, including the Lucet and Wasmer projects.
+One major example is Wasm interpreters, including the Lucet and Wasmer projects.

 There are also existing Rust crates (notably, wrappers around the `libpng` and